Spaces of smooth embeddings and configuration categories: Topological categories versus complete Segal spaces

 (the topological disjoint union of the strata, each stratum being equipped with the topology that it has as a subspace of $X$) while the morphism space is the topological disjoint union, over all $(\alpha,\beta)$, of the space of exit paths starting somewhere in $Z_\alpha$ and ending somewhere in $Z_\beta$.
 Composition of morphisms is Moore composition of exit paths.
 It is evident that the maps \emph{source} and \emph{target} from the space of all morphisms to the space of all objects are Serre fibrations.
 Therefore the (topological) nerve $N\ms C_Z$ of $\ms C_Z$ has property ($\sigma$).
 Furthermore, an exit path $\gamma$ in $Z$ is in a homotopy invertible component of the space of morphisms of $\ms C_Z$ if and only if it proceeds in a single stratum $Z_\alpha$ of $Z$~; this implies immediately that property ($\kappa$) is satisfied by $N\ms C_Z$.
 Therefore $N\ms C_Z$ is a complete Segal space.
-Miller \cite{Miller} investigates this example, discussing specifically whether and how the stratified homotopy type of $Z$ can be reconstructed from the exit path category of $Z$. (vi) Let $\ms D$ be the category determined by the poset $\{0 < 1\}$, and let $\ms C$ be the subcategory determined by the sub-poset $\{0\}$.
+Miller \cite{Miller2} investigates this example, discussing specifically whether and how the stratified homotopy type of $Z$ can be reconstructed from the exit path category of $Z$. (vi) Let $\ms D$ be the category determined by the poset $\{0 < 1\}$, and let $\ms C$ be the subcategory determined by the sub-poset $\{0\}$.
 Let $F\co \ms C\to\ms D$ be the inclusion functor.
-Then $N\ms C = \Delta[0]$ and $N\ms D = \Delta[1]$ are complete Segal spaces.
-The functor $F$ induces a simplicial map $\Delta[0] \to \Delta[1]$ which is not a degreewise weak equivalence but whose induced map on geometric realizations is a weak equivalence.

-This shows that the weak homotopy type of a complete Segal space typically carries much more information than the weak homotopy type of its geometric realization.
+Then $N\ms C$ and $N\ms D$ are complete Segal spaces.
+The functor $F$ induces a simplicial map $N\ms C \to N\ms D$ which is not a degreewise weak equivalence but whose induced map on geometric realizations is a weak equivalence.
+We mention this in order to stress that the weak homotopy type of a complete Segal space typically carries much more information than the weak homotopy type of its geometric realization.

 \begin{defn} Let $X$ be a Segal space.
 Given $a$ and $b$ in $X_0$, form the homotopy fiber of

 over $(a,b)$.
 We call this the \emph{space of morphisms from $a$ to $b$} in $X$ and denote it by $\mor^h_X(a,b)$. \end{defn}